 Pregnancy fear and anxiety didn’t vanish entirely though.
 In the second trimester, I had a couple of bleeds (including one I spent two nights in hosptial for).
 But it was a lot easier with everything being out in the ‘open.’

-Some thoughts on how to cope with pregnancy fears and anxieties
+Some thoughts on how to cope with pregnancy anxiety and fears

 - Realise that pregnancy can be an emotional rollercoaster at the best of times!
 Hormonal changes mean emotional changes are inevitable.
 But pregnancy anxiety is still horrible

 - Stay off Dr Google and message boards.
 People can be wonderfully supportive during pregnancy online, but also be harbingers of gloom and these people are all unqualified.
 For every positive story there are many negatives and it’s easy to dwell on these without knowing the facts